pysal/pysal/doc/index.rst

 Development
 ***********

+As of version 2.0.0, PySAL is now a collection of affiliated geographic data science packages.
+Changes to the code for any of the subpackages should be directed at the respective upstream repositories and not made here.
+Infrastructural changes for the meta-package, like those for tooling, building the package, and code standards, will be considered.

 PySAL development is hosted on github_.

 .. _github : https://github.com/pysal/PySAL

 Discussions of development occurs on the
 `developer list <http://groups.google.com/group/pysal-dev>`_